Midlands Accommodation Centre, Lissywollen, Athlone

 • All centre residents are free to come and go from the centre, as they wish, but they must sign in and out with security.

-• The goal is to deliver high-performance tents on site to accommodate up to 1000 people.
+• High-performance tents are on site to accommodate people.
 Each tent will accommodate approximately ten people, with sufficient space for each resident in accordance with National Standards.
+There are currently tents to accommodate approximately 130 people on site.
+More tents are planned for future phases.

 • Tented accommodation is viewed as a short-term solution that allows the Department time to source longer-term alternatives such as modular units.

-• Catering facilities will be set up on site.
-Residents will receive three meals per day as well as access to other consumables.
+• Catering facilities are set up on site.
+Residents will receive three meals per day as well as access to other food and drinks as needed.

-• The contractor will provide a sufficient number of eco-toilets and shower blocks for residents.
+• The contractor has provided sufficient eco-toilets and shower blocks for residents.

 • Waste water will be removed from the site on a routine basis.
 The development of longer-term waste water solutions is being investigated and will form part of plans for more permanent accommodation solutions on the site.
 As plans progress, more information on services will be finalised and shared.